-Along with Tim Bowling, I am one of the Canadian Authors’ Association, Alberta Branch (CAA-AB) Writers in Residence for 2016-2017.
-I’ve got up to 6 consultation appointments available per week, and it’s FREE.
+As the Canadian Authors’ Association, Alberta Branch (CAA-AB) Writers in Residence for 2016-2017, Tim Bowling and I are available for free writing consultations with all Alberta writers.
 Whatever your level of expertise, whatever you’re working on, or whatever questions you may have, our job is to help you to accomplish your goals in writing.
-For more information on how to contact us or set up a meeting, see the CAA-AB Writers’ in Residence page.
-Or if you prefer, just email me at email@example.com with any questions you may have.
+For more information, see the CAA-AB Writers’ in Residence page.

 CAA-AB Writers’ Circle [FREE]

 (Feb 24, 6:30-8 PM – St. John’s Institute, 11024 82 Ave, Edmonton, AB)

 Leslie Vermeer: What Your Book’s Editor Wants You to Know [FREE]

 (Feb 24, 8 PM – St. John’s Institute, 11024 82 Ave, Edmonton, AB)